 YunNan is primarily known for it's famous PuErh tea, but also it's many black teas including large leaf varieties such as Dian Hong.
 YunNan tea production has a long history which is rumoured to pre-date records when the raw leaves were used for medicine.

 Teas from the region have been popular in Tibet and further afield, with records showing that YunNan teas were offered to the emperors as Tribute teas.
 The popularity of the tea bought about the Old Tea Horse road, which though not fully documented was believed carry Puerh teas from MengHai via SiMao to KunMing or the long route through DaiLi, LiJiang to ChengDu and beyond.

 Up until the Qing Dynasty (1644 to 1912) Puerh tea production in YunNan was dominated by small family operations and small private businesses who collected and processed the leaves.
 Often these were transported from villages within XiShuangBaNa to YiWu which became a central town for PuErh tea merchants and sellers.

 Demand for teas from the region has fluctuated throughout history, meaning many tea plants that were under management by farmers fell in and out of production.
 This allowed, combined with the rich vegetation of the region, that many tea plants were left unattended for centuries.
 Such plants became wild allowing seedlings to grow and spread naturally.

-The tea trees of Yunnan are considered by many botanists to be the original source of the tea plant as it is likely that due to the altitude of Plateaus in Yunnan, the region avoided the ice ages that came after the Tertiary period in the world's ancient history.
-From here the original plants may have been distributed through South Eastern Asia via the great rivers such as the Mekong, Irrawaddy and the Yangzi that flow down from the Himalayas (Xi Ma La Ya Shan).
+The tea trees of Yunnan are considered by many botanists to be the original source of the tea plant.
+It has been suggested that due to the altitude of Plateaus in Yunnan, the region avoided the ice ages that came after the Tertiary period in the world's ancient history.
+From here the original plants may have been distributed through South Eastern Asia via the great rivers such as the Mekong, Irrawaddy and the Yangzi that flow down from the Himalayas 喜马拉雅山 (Xi Ma La Ya Shan).